tdwg/vocab/maintenance-specification.md

 **3.4.3 Normative and non-normative content**

 Normative content is the prescriptive part of a standard that specifies that which is necessary to comply with the standard.
-As such, changes to normative content is likely to have a significant impact on interoperability.
+As such, changes to normative content are likely to have a significant impact on interoperability.
 For that reason, proposed changes to normative content that are not errata (Section 3.2) or that do not result automatically from approved term changes (Section 3.4.2) will generally require the full change process of discussion and formal proposal on the issue tracker (analogous to Section 3.3.1, but without aspects specifically related to terms), public comment (Section 3.3.2), and Executive Committee decision (Section 3.3.3).
 Changes to normative content will nearly always trigger a version change for the affected document.

 Because non-normative content provides only supplemental information, the Interest Group may use its discretion to decide the extent to which the community should be involved in implementing changes to non-normative content.
 For example, relatively cosmetic changes, such as improving figures, changing formatting, minor improvements to examples, etc. can be made without triggering any change process or notification via the TDWG email list [TDWG-CONTENT].
 More significant changes or improvements to non-normative content may warrant notification of the community via the TDWG email list [TDWG-CONTENT].
 If the Interest Group determines that proposed changes to non-normative content are significant enough, it may chose to invoke the full change process.
 Substantive changes to non-normative content will usually trigger a version change for the affected document.